SkillsFundingAgency/DC-Tools/PreCommit/README.md

 7. Place the following files from this repo into the .git\hooks directory in your solution directory (you may need to show hidden files and directories):
 &#42; PreCommit.ps1
 &#42; pre-commit

+### Application Insights
+If using application insights ensure the InstrumentationKey node is removed from the InstrumentationKey.config file (it will be detected by the script).
+Instead, populate the key in a suitable location within the application, storing the value in a PrivateSettings.config.

+#### MVC Application Example

+*Global.asax.cs*
+protected void Application_Start()
+{
+    Microsoft.ApplicationInsights.Extensibility.TelemetryConfiguration.Active.InstrumentationKey =
+        ConfigurationManager.AppSettings["InstrumentationKey"];
+        // ...
+}

+*PrivateSettings.config*
+&lt;?xml version="1.0" encoding="utf-8" ?>
+&lt;appSettings>
+    &lt;add key="InstrumentationKey" value="..." />
+    &lt;!-- ... -->
+&lt;/appSettings>